jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 Modules or module-groups (drm & drivers) can define multiple classmaps, as long as they (all the classmaps) share the limited 0..62 per-module-group _class_id range, without overlap.

-If a module encounters a conflict between 2 classmaps its USEing, we can extend the _USE macro with an offset to allow avoiding the conflicting range.
+If a module encounters a conflict between 2 classmaps its USEing, we can extend the _USE macro with an offset to allow de-conflicting the respective ranges.
+Or they use the DEFINErs macro-api, but with new enum symbols.

 ``#define DEBUG`` will enable all pr_debugs in scope, including any class'd ones.
 This won't be reflected in the PARAM readback value,